Virtual Headache Specialist

 Some patients may have a sensation of numbness or tingling in the back of the head.
 These headaches and neck pain are commonly intermingled.
 There may or may not be associated cervicogenic headache (headache coming from the back of the neck) associated with occipital neuralgia.
 A history of neck injury may accompany this possibility.

 Although patients often have isolated occipital neuralgia, I see many patients with occipital neuralgia who also have associated migraine and chronic migraine.
-This always creates an even more miserable feedback loop between frequent exacerbations of both the occipital neuralgia and migraine.
+This always creates an even more miserable feedback loop between frequent exacerbations of both the occipital neuralgia and migraine headaches.
 The reason is because these two types of headaches can influence and feed into each other.

 For example, 70% of patients with episodic migraine will get neck pain and tightness at the beginning of a migraine attack.
 So, if someone is stuck in a smoldering cycle of chronic migraine (15-30 days per month), neck pain and occipital neuralgia are commonly associated.
 The flip side is if someone has structural abnormalities in the cervical spine (herniated disc, injury, whiplash, etc.), it can also be a contributor to frequent or daily headaches.

-What are the causes of occipital neuralgia?
-The cause of occipital neuralgia is most commonly idiopathic, meaning there isn’t a specific cause.
 If you have had surgery or an injury to the back of the head, this can cause scarring of the tissues in the back of the head and base of the skull where the occipital nerves travel.
 This scarring can pull, twist, and tangle up the occipital nerves over time which causes persistent occipital pain in the back of the head.
 If the medical history includes whiplash or neck injury, this can also contribute.

 What are the best occipital neuralgia treatments?
-Neck physical therapy should always be considered as a first line treatment.
+Neck physical therapy should always be considered as a first line type of occipital neuralgia treatment.
 The goal is to stretch out and loosen the muscles below the skull base and neck.
 The occipital nerves pierce directly through these muscles as they travel to the back of the scalp.
 So imagine what is happening to those nerves if these muscles are in a state of constant tightness and spasm.
 The muscles will continually squeeze and irritate the nerves traveling through them, which keeps them irritated and keeps the pain going.

 Along with the neck physical therapy, I typically suggest a daily preventive medication until the patient is consistently doing much better for several months.
 A more detailed list of commonly used medications for occipital neuralgia can be read here.
-In general, typical first line options are the anticonvulsants such as Gabapentin (Neurontin), or the antidepressant/anxiety class of medications such as the tricyclic antidepressants (Amitriptyline (Elavil), Nortriptyline (Pamelor)) or SNRIs (Duloxetine (Cymbalta) and Venlafaxine XR (Effexor XR)).
+In general, typical first line options are the anticonvulsants such as Gabapentin (Neurontin), Pregabalin (Lyrica) or the antidepressant/anxiety class of medications such as the tricyclic antidepressants (Amitriptyline (Elavil), Nortriptyline (Pamelor)) or SNRIs (Duloxetine (Cymbalta) and Venlafaxine XR (Effexor XR)).
 As needed NSAIDs and muscle relaxants can help with associated muscle spasms.

 Pain relief typically occurs rapidly, often within minutes of the procedure, and full benefit should be seen by 1-2 days.
 There may be some associated temporary numbness in the back of the scalp after the blocks.
 If they are done with steroids, they should not be repeated at intervals any less than 3 months.
 If they are done without steroids, there is no limitation on how frequent they can be done.